Evaluate your efforts

 If this interests you, one option is to survey employees or members prior to distributing the materials to ask about their knowledge, attitudes, and beliefs.
 Then, re-survey after distributing the materials to assess any changes.

 Another option is to talk with groups of employees or members before and after you disseminate the materials.
 For example, to assess a campaign around “knowing your numbers,” one employer that used the Toolkit held focus groups to detect specific changes in employees’ knowledge of their personal health data.

 Download a list of sample questions to help you get feedback after you distribute the materials.

 Assess changes in behavior

-Because behavior changes slowly, measuring changes in behavior is a long-term process.
+Because behavior changes slowly, measuring changes is a long-term process.
 Don’t be disappointed if you don’t see results overnight.
-The greatest potential for behavior change is when you provide information coupled with incentives to use and act on the information (for example, providing materials that emphasize the value of preventive care and, at the same time, restructuring benefits to support the use of preventive health services).
+The greatest potential for behavior change is when you provide information coupled with incentives to use and act on the information—for instance, providing materials that emphasize the value of preventive care and, at the same time, restructuring benefits to support the use of preventive health services.

 To assess behavior change, you may want to gather claims data on utilization of health care services both before and after you distribute the materials.
 Look to see whether there are changes in how people access services (for example, emergency room use versus primary care), or whether there are differences in the number or types of claims you are receiving.